script-fu/funky/content/hub/docs/folder/Installation.md

 ## Clone the Source Code Repositories

-In a terminal we can download the sources to our build directory:
+In a terminal we can download the sources to our build directory using the Git 'clone' command:

 ```shell
 cd $HOME/code/gnome/build